Graywing13/mj/README.md

 - I actually believe push is more suitable than `concat`/`...` when dealing tiles, since conceptually you are adding it to an existing hand.
 Can you figure out how to use `push` to append the tiles?
   - Hint: After you `splice` the three tiles out, you may need to use `.forEach()` to `push` each one.
+- A little more syntax to introduce to you!
+Search up "js push multiple items to array".
+Look at either MDN or StackOverflow, and see how to push multiple items using just 1 `.push()` command (and no `forEach`, `map` etc.)

 <br />